Protesters scuffle with Hong Kong police, government offices shut

 Hong Kong’s Tourism Board called off a dragon boat carnival this weekend while the city’s Bar Association expressed concern over video footage of police using force against largely unarmed protesters.

-Amnesty International joined domestic rights groups in condemning what they said was excessive force by the police, while a spokeswoman for the U.N.
+Amnesty International and domestic rights groups condemned what they said was excessive force by the police, while a spokeswoman for the U.N.
 Human Rights Office in Geneva said it was following the situation closely.

 Diplomatic pressure was also building after leaders such as British Prime Minister Theresa May and U.S. President Donald Trump commented on the protests.